 Projects include:

-Hike and report on trail conditions, interact with visitors, observe and report on park infractions, wildlife sightings.
+Hike, bike, and report on trail conditions, interact with visitors, observe and report on park infractions, wildlife sightings.

 Maintain the wildlife fence.

-Assist on environmental science, research and monitoring projects
+Assist on environmental science, research and monitoring projects and other data collection.

-Help with restoration projects including removal of invasive species, clean ups, native plantings
+Help with restoration projects including removal of invasive species, clean ups, native plantings.

 Other special projects, as needed, include: fingerboard and signage building, painting picnic tables.

-A shuttle will be provided from a central location in town to activity locations.
+Public transit is available in and around the Banff townsite and to various locations in the park.
+A shuttle will be provided from a central location in town to activity locations when possible.